-If, for some reasons, the Windows 8.1 update doesn’t show in the Windows Store, here’s what you need to do to solve the issue
+If, for some reasons, Windows 10, 8.1 updates won’t show in the Windows Store, here’s what you need to do to solve the issue.

 However, sometimes Windows Update might have a “delay” in getting the update, as it was in my case.
 So, if Windows Update is off, you need to do the following to install the KB 2871389 update manually: